kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

 {% plantuml %}
 @startuml
-title
+header
-<size:10> Fig. 4.
-ViewerMgr is a meta viewer that agregates more than one viewer.
-It will be used to add a viewer for obstacle (ObstacleViewer) next to the viewer for </size>
+<font color=blue>Fig. 4.</font> ViewerMgr is a meta viewer that agregates more than one viewer.
-<size:10> lines (GridViewer) without changing the relationship between App and AbstractObject</size>
+It will be used to add a viewer for obstacle (ObstacleViewer) next to the viewer for lines (GridViewer) without changing the relationship between App and AbstractObject end header scale 0.9 interface ICellFunctor {
-end title
-interface ICellFunctor {
     + virtual void operator(const CELL)
 }